Church Worker Employers

 So that life cover is a tax-free benefit in kind, the cost must be covered by the employer.

-If the person was part of our scheme for less than 2 years, we will first offer the member the option to transfer their pension to another pension provider.
+If the person was part of our scheme for less than 2 years, they can transfer their pension to another pension provider.
 If they don’t want to do this, we will offer them a refund of their contributions, if any, less tax.

 We will also refund your contributions, but we keep the amount we collected for life cover.